DemISee1/DemISee1.github.io/README.md

 ## Purpose

-The goal of this document is to describes the practical steps necessary to host a resume using Github Pages with related discussion around Andrew Etter's key principles found in his book [*Modern Technical Writing*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).
+The goal of this document is to apply Andrew Etter's key principles spelled out in his book [*Modern Technical Writing*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) to give a step-by-step tutorial on how to host a resume using Github Pages.

 ## Getting Started

 These instructions will guide you through the process of hosting your resume on Github Pages as a static site.
-Note that this process was made with MacOS in mind.
+Note that this process was made with **MacOS** in mind.
 If you are using a different operating system the links provided may not be suitable for you.

 ### Prerequisites